SupeRuier/awesome-active-learning/AL_core.md

 The list of multi-task AL works could see [here](subfields/MTAL.md).

-The list of multi-label AL works could see [here](subfields/MDAL.md).
+The list of multi-domain AL works could see [here](subfields/MDAL.md).

 ## Stream-based